-Google Pixel 6 leaks season is finally here.
-While we expected Google to announce or tease its rumored in-house Whitechapel chipset at Google I/O 2021 keynote, that didn’t happen.
-From an in-house Google chipset to radical design leaks, the Pixel 6 series is shaping up to be the company’s biggest flagship release since the Nexus days.
-In this article, we’ve listed everything we know about the Pixel 6 and 6 Pro ahead of the official announcement.
+Putting an end to the leaks, Google has officially given us a first look at the Pixel 6 series.
+In its announcement preview last month, the tech giant confirmed the existence of the phone and revealed its design and a few key details.
+The rumored in-house Whitechapel chipset now has an official name – Google Tensor.
+From an in-house Google chipset to radical design changes, the Pixel 6 series is shaping up to be the company’s biggest flagship release since the Nexus days.
+In this article, we have listed everything we know about the Pixel 6 and Pixel 6 Pro.

-Like each year, leaks and rumors so far indicate that Google will launch two Pixel 6 variants – Pixel 6 and Pixel 6 Pro.
-Interestingly, Google may be looking to replace its XL moniker with a Pro branding starting with the Pixel 6 series.
+Google has confirmed it will launch two Pixel 6 phones – Pixel 6 and Pixel 6 Pro.
+Interestingly, Google has replaced its XL moniker with a Pro branding starting with the Pixel 6 series.
 With that said, let’s get to the details of Google’s flagship Pixel smartphones for 2021.

 Google Pixel 6: Release Date

-With that said, we could expect the Google Pixel 6 to start at $699 and the Pixel 6 Pro model to cost somewhere around $999 to rival Android flagships from Samsung, OnePlus, and Xiaomi.
+With that said, we could expect the Google Pixel 6 to start at around $799-$899 and the Pixel 6 Pro model to cost somewhere around $999-$1099 to rival Android flagships from Samsung, OnePlus, and Xiaomi.
+Since Google is once again set to release a flagship device, we expect the prices to be higher than the Pixel 5 5G.
 We will be updating this post if there’s a new price leak from a credible source, so stay tuned for more details.

 Google Pixel 6: Specifications